-The directors acknowledge that they are ultimately responsible for the system of internal financial control established by the Group and place considerable importance on maintaining a strong control environment, including maintaining controls over the security of the Company's website.
+The directors acknowledge that they are ultimately responsible for the system of internal financial control established by the Group and place considerable importance on maintaining a strong control environment.
 To enable the directors to meet these responsibilities, the Board sets standards for internal control aimed at reducing the risk of error or loss in a cost effective manner.
 The standards include the proper delegation of responsibilities within a clearly defined framework, effective accounting procedures and adequate segregation of duties to ensure an acceptable level of risk.
 These controls are implemented by trained and appropriately skilled personnel and are reported to the Risk, Audit and Compliance Committee.
 The Board requires adherence to the highest ethical standards in ensuring that the Group's business is conducted in a manner that in all reasonable circumstances is above reproach.
 The focus of risk management in the Group is on identifying, assessing, managing and monitoring all known forms of risk across the Group.
 While risk cannot be fully eliminated, the Group endeavours to minimise it by ensuring that appropriate infrastructure, controls, systems and ethical behaviour are applied and managed within predetermined procedures and constraints.